Hafiz Ali Khan

 Hafiz Ali Khan (1888 December 1972) was an Indian sarod player.

 A fifth-generation descendant of the Bangash (Gwalior Gharana) (Gwalior Music School) of sarod players, Hafiz Ali was known for the lyrical beauty of his music and the crystal-clear tone of his strokes on the sarod instrument.
-The occasional critic has, however, observed that Khan's imagination was often closer to the semi-classical thumri idiom than the austere dhrupad style prevalent in his times.
-He was a recipient of the civilian honour, the Padma Bhushan Award, in 1960.
+The occasional critic has, however, observed that Khan's imagination was often closer to the semi-classical thumri idiom than the austere dhrupad style prevalent at the time.
+He was a recipient of the civilian honour, the Padma Bhushan, in 1960.

 Early life and background

 A son of the sarod player Nanneh Khan, Hafiz Ali grew up in a community of sarod players, and it is likely that he studied with his father and a number of his proximate disciples.
 He later took lessons from his cousin Abdulla Khan, nephew Mohammad Amir Khan, and finally the beenkar Wazir Khan of Rampur.
 Wazir Khan was supposedly a direct descendant of the legendary Tansen, through the lineage of the latter's daughter.
 Notably, Allauddin Khan of Maihar was also a pupil of Wazir Khan in Rampur in the same period.
-It said that Hafiz Ali later studied dhrupad and thumri with Ganeshilal Chaubey in Mathura and Bhaiya Ganpatrao, respectively.
+It is said that Hafiz Ali later studied dhrupad and thumri with Ganeshilal Chaubey in Mathura and Bhaiya Ganpatrao, respectively.